Bringing you the

 that is old enough to take care of themselves, has

-own spiritual well-being or not.
+own spiritual well-being.

 It's their free will, not yours or your husband's.